Flavors¶

 It is very important to understand the use cases for the different flavor types:

-2. l2 flavors are designed for application where high read and write speeds (IOPS) are important.
+- l2 flavors are designed for application where high read and write speeds (IOPS) are important.
 The image file that constitutes the root file system of the instance is stored in one copy on the local NVME-drive of the compute host.
-This means that the instance will get the highest possible performance for read and write speeds, which might be neccessary for some upplications such as etdc in Kubernetes or storage backends for database servers such as MySQL cluster members or MongoDB.
-The important note is that if the local NVME fails on the compute node, the data is lost and the operations team at Safespring can not restore the data in anyway.
+This means that the instance will get the highest possible performance for read and write speeds, which might be necessary for some applications such as etdc in Kubernetes or storage backends for database servers such as MySQL cluster members or MongoDB.
+The important note is that if the local NVME fails on the compute node, the data is lost and the operations team at Safespring can not restore the data in any way.
 You as a customer will be responsible for setting up the instance again, and add it to the application cluster you are running.
 It is really important to understand the implication of that you as a customer is responsible for the restoration of the instance in case of a hardware disk failure.
 This makes the l2 flavors really good for high IOPS demanding applications servering ephemeral instances in case the loss of a separate disk does not pose a problem and where the customer has good tooling for launching a new instance and adding it to an existing cluster.
 What l2-flavors should NOT be used for is regular servers which store a state on the disk and can not be restored by just launching a new empty instance.

-b2 flavors (block storage)
+b2 flavors (block storage)¶

 versions